Implications for the $\Delta A_{FB}$ anomaly in ${\bar B}^0\to D^{*+}\ell^- {\bar\nu}$ using a new Monte Carlo Event Generator: Conclusions

 \section{Conclusions}

-Motivated by the $\Delta A_{FB}$ anomaly in $ B\to D^{*+}\mu^- \bar{\nu}$ decay, which could be a sign of BSM physics \cite{Bobeth:2021lya}, we have developed a new Monte Carlo New Physics (NP) generator tool for $B \to D^*\ell\nu_\ell$ with $\ell= \mu, e$ in the EvtGen framework \cite{Campagna:2022evt}.
+Motivated by the $\Delta A_{FB}$ anomaly in $\oB\to D^{*+}\mu^- \bar{\nu}$ decay, which could be a sign of physics beyond the Standard Model \cite{Bobeth:2021lya}, we have developed a new Monte Carlo New Physics (NP) generator tool for $B \to D^*\ell\nu_\ell$ with $\ell= e, \mu, \tau$ in the EvtGen framework \cite{Campagna:2022evt}.
 The full theoretical description for the effective basis we use to parameterize NP as well as the different angular asymmetries has been comprehensively discussed in this article.
 We used this tool to examine signatures of NP, which are consistent with current data and with the hints of NP in $B \to D^*\mu \nu_\mu$ assuming that the decay $B \to D^* e \nu_e$ is well described by the SM.
 We found that the angular asymmetries, $A_{FB}, S_5, S_3,$ and $S_7$, which can be extracted from the fully reconstructed angular distribution, are sensitive to new physics.
 With current experimental constraints, we show the part of the $g_i$ NP parameter space that is still allowed (see Fig.~\ref{fig:param_plot}).

 We introduce the $\Delta$ observables, which are obtained by taking the differences between the observables for the muon and the electron modes, in order to avoid theory uncertainties due to form factors, which might obscure signals of NP.
 We suggest experimental requirements on $q^2$ and lepton momenta in order to increase sensitivity to NP and reduce systematics.
 We identify $\Delta A_{FB}$ and $\Delta S_5$ as the most powerful probes of NP with little sensitivity to form-factor uncertainties; this is shown in Fig.~\ref{fig:CLN_HQET_BGL}.
 We also observe that correlated signatures of NP in multiple observables such as $\Delta A_{FB}$ and $\Delta S_5$ are required to confirm the presence of NP (see Fig.~\ref{fig:observables}.)
 Therefore, if a NP signal for $\Delta A_{FB}$ is observed in future experiments, it must be accompanied by a corresponding signal in $\Delta S_5$ both in the integrated variable and the $q^2$ distribution.
-The NP signatures described here are ideally suited for Belle II at 1, 5, 50, and 250 ab$^{-1}$, and might also be explored at hadron collider experiments.
+We calculate integrated observables and plot coarse binned expectations for $\Delta A_{FB}$ and $\Delta S_5$, as well as correlations between the two.
+The NP signatures described here are ideally suited for Belle II at 1, 5, 50, and 250 ab$^{-1}$ and might also be explored at hadron collider experiments.